spark-in-you/mute-cam/README.md

 # kfd

+# kfd fork
+This kfd fork merges the kern-info branch of the original kfd project together with white4ever's fork of kfd which implements vnodebypass [here](https://github.com/wh1te4ever/kfd).
+Do note that offsets for this in dynamic_info.h are only for iOS 16.6 beta 1, iPhone 14 Pro.

+Issues: getProcByName panics the device (presumably due to an offset error)

 kfd, short for kernel file descriptor, is a project to read and write kernel memory on Apple devices.
 It leverages various vulnerabilities that can be exploited to obtain dangling PTEs, which will be referred to as a PUAF primitive, short for "physical use-after-free".
 Then, it reallocates